AaronPSullivan/wordpress-starter/wp-content/plugins/leadin/readme.txt

 **EMAIL NEWSLETTER & MARKETING AUTOMATION**

 Build beautiful, responsive newsletters to send to your contact database with HubSpot’s easy-to-use, <a href="https://www.hubspot.com/products/marketing/email?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">drag and drop email builder</a>.
-Send an automated email anytime someone fills out a form or engages with your live chat & chatbots.
+Send an email automation anytime someone fills out a form or engages with your live chat & chatbots.

 Don’t want to have to design emails yourself?
 HubSpot comes with 20+ pre-designed templates so all you have to do is add your content and press send.

-All emails are automatically logged in your CRM and include reporting for opens and clicks so you can measure each email’s engagement.
+All emails are automatically logged in your customer relationship management (CRM) software and include reporting for opens and clicks so you can measure each email’s engagement.

 **FORMS & POPUPS**

 Create beautiful <a href="https://www.hubspot.com/products/marketing/forms?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">forms and popups</a> on your website in minutes using the intuitive drag and drop builder.
 Choose which pages you want your popups displayed on with HubSpot’s advanced filtering based on your visitors’ behaviors.

-Rather stick with your existing forms and popup tools?
+Rather stick with your existing forms and popup plugin?
 That’s fine too!
-HubSpot integrates with most WordPress form and popup builders out-of-the-box so you don’t have to worry about a thing.
+HubSpot integrates with most WordPress form builders and popup builders out-of-the-box so you don’t have to worry about a thing.

+HubSpot is a dynamic form builder and can be used to create nearly anytime of form — such as a donation form, order form, email form, newsletter form, web contact form, calculator form, quiz form, quote form, feedback form, payment form, and more!

 **LIVE CHAT & CHATBOTS**

-Add <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">live chat</a> to your website and easily engage & help your site visitors.
-Add 24/7 <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">chatbots</a> to your website to help automate lead capture and support.
-Now you can help your visitors while you sleep!
+Add free <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">live chat</a> to your website and easily engage & help your site visitors.
+Add 24/7 <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">chatbots</a> to your website to help automate lead capture, lead management and live support.
+Now you can help your visitors while you sleep — the power of WordPress live chat!!

 **BUILT-IN ANALYTICS & DASHBOARDS**